Billotais/bilat.xyz/projects.md

 During my studies and my free time, I had the occasion to work on many programming projects.
 Here are a few of them :

+### Cross-Lingual Toxicity Detection - Master Thesis

+With the increasing use of social media, there is a critical need for performant automatic moderation tools.
+In this thesis, we present advanced classifiers that can detect hateful and offensive content in short texts.
+We study various architectures based on transformer models such as BERT and evaluate multiple changes to those models that improve their performance.
+We then tackle cross-lingual classification and introduce new architectures that use joint-learning and data translation.
+Our models are able to outperform existing multilingual models on zero-shot and multilingual classification.
+[Link](http://cltd.bilat.xyz)

 ### Denoising with Generative Models

 Generative adversarial networks have often been used for image processing (for instance denoising and super-resolution).
 However, those techniques are